irmen/bouldercaves/README.md

 Inspired by the javascript version from Jake Gordon http://codeincomplete.com/posts/javascript-boulderdash/

+There are a few command line options to control the graphics of the game, the zoom level, and the graphics update speed (fps).
+On Linux the game runs very well, on Windows and Mac OS it can have some troubles.
+If you experience graphics slowdown issues or the game prints that it cannot refresh the screen fast enough, try adjusting the parameters on the command line.

 ## Objective and rules of the game

 Collect enough diamonds to open the exit to go to the next level!